tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 |headers | string| Header fields to be included in the DKIM signature |no | Header fields are separated by a colon.
 Example: `"from:to:subject:date"`|

 ### Status Attributes

+**Note:** SparkPost Elite does not currently verify sending domains, and these fields are ignored.

 Detailed status for this sending domain is described in a JSON object with the following fields: